 May 21, 2013 at 10:01 AM

-Unlike previous versions of the console that initially targeted game enthusiasts, the new version is designed from the start to be both a game and entertainment system that adds Microsoft’s technology to users’ televisions, including motion-control, voice recognition and online entertainment services.
+Unlike previous versions of the Xbox that initially targeted game enthusiasts, the Xbox One is designed from the start to be both a game and entertainment system that adds Microsoft’s technology to users’ televisions, including motion-control, voice recognition and online entertainment services.

-Don Mattrick, president of the company’s interactive entertainment business, said the new system was designed to be “simple, instant and complete.”
+Don Mattrick, president of the company’s interactive entertainment business, said the One was designed to be “simple, instant and complete.”

 “We believe we can evolve what you love to make it decidedly better and deliver breakthrough innovations,” he said.